webrecorder/web-replay-gen/README.md

 npm run serve
 ```

-### 5. Deploy to Github Pages
+### 5. Deploy to GitHub Pages

-Push to `main` to automatically deploy your site to GitHub Pages using [this GitHub Action](.github/workflows/publish-gh-pages.yml) :sparkles:
+Push to `main` to automatically deploy your site to GitHub Pages. :sparkles:

+> The [GitHub Workflow](.github/workflows/publish-gh-pages.yml) to deploy to Pages can be disabled if you are using another hosting provider.
+See [Deployment](#deployment) for more information.

+---

 ## Configuration